-As a dealer in Avon Collectibles, I receive hundreds (now thousands circa 2010) of emails concerning pricing and selling Avon Collections.
+As a former dealer in Avon Collectibles, I receive hundreds (now thousands circa 2018) of emails concerning pricing and selling Avon Collections.
 Often the collection has been

 inherited, or the owner is moving to smaller quarters, and needs to downsize their collection.
 Although we claim no expertise on the subject,

 we do try to help with the basic steps involved in pricing and selling a collection.

 * Find the best method for selling them.